chetnashah/js-work/languageNotes.md

 In our JavaScript universe, both variables and properties act like “wires.”
 However, the wires of properties start from objects rather than from our code:
 All wires always point to values

+a property always points to a value!
+It can’t point to another property or a variable.
+In general, all wires in our universe point to values